home-assistant/home-assistant.io/source/projects/thirteen-usd-voice-remote.markdown

        * Select **Connect**.
        * The ATOM Echo now joined your network.
 Select **Add to Home Assistant**.
 1. This opens the **My** link to Home Assistant.
-   * If you haven't used My links before and previously changed the hostname, in `http://homeassistant.local:8123` replace `homeassistant` with the hostname or IP address of your local Home Assistant instance.
+   * If your Home Assistant URL is not accessible on `http://homeassistant.local:8123`, replace it with the URL to your Home Assistant instance.
    * Open the link.
    ![Open My link](/images/assist/esp32-atom-flash-06.png)
-1. Select **OK**.
+2. Select **OK**.

    ![Set up ESPHome](/images/assist/esp32-atom-flash-07.png)
-1. To add the newly discovered device, select the ATOM Echo from the list.
+3. To add the newly discovered device, select the ATOM Echo from the list.
    * Add your ATOM Echo to a room and select **Finish**.
-1. You should now see a new **M5Stack Atom Echo** integration.
+4. You should now see a new **M5Stack Atom Echo** integration.
    ![ATOM Echo discovered](/images/assist/m5stack-atom-echo-discovered-03.png)
    * Your ATOM Echo is connected to Home Assistant over Wi-Fi.
 You can now move it to any place in your home with a USB power supply.
-1. Congratulations!
+5. Congratulations!
 You can now voice control Home Assistant using a button with build-in microphone.
 Now give some commands.

 ## Controlling Home Assistant over the ATOM Echo